FF&EZ - Design / Purchasing

 Since the Design/Purchasing version includes all the features of the Design module, be sure to read about that version to have a complete picture of what Design/Purchasing is about.

 The ordering process starts with the Order command button that appears on the Design module's FF&E Worksheet.
-Since the FF&E Worksheet shows you the contents of each room in your project, you are working from a natural starting point that can be sorted by location, by vendor or by object type, as well as queried for specific groups of items (such as "order by" dates) as a way of getting a handle on what needs to be ordered.
+Since the FF&E Worksheet shows you the contents of each room in your project, you are working from a natural starting point that you can sort by location, by vendor or by object type.
+You can also query the data for specific groups of items (such as "order by" dates) as a way of getting a handle on what needs to be ordered.
 When you click on the Order button, it displays a screen on which you can define a scope of items to convert to orders:

 Notice that you can order using a combination of common scopes (groups) of items, or you can order whatever is visible in a query that you have set up prior to clicking on this button.